Agemonia/Agemoniafaq/index.md

 <summary><b>Scenario 34/35</b></summary>
 <p><b>The rules state the first three times the timer reaches its number to “spawn all defeated enemies…”.
 Does nothing spawn if you haven’t defeated any enemies?</b> - Correct, only defeated enemies respawn when the timer hits.</p>
 <p><b>Story card H: What does the symbology on this card mean?</b> - It increases or decreases all Recover Maneuvers performed by Allies in this scenario, meaning either +1 or -1 whenever they restore spent stamina or heal damage with a Recover Maneuver.</p>
+<p><b>Once the timer reaches its target number for the fourth time, the Storybook entries (040 or 182) instruct you to "Reset the timer".
+Does this mean resetting the timer according to the rulebook (remove all but the most recent Fate card and start the timer again) or does it mean fully resetting and restarting the timer deck and count again?</b> Ignore the normal 'Resetting a Timer' rules.
+In this case you should reset/restart the entire Fate deck and timer count: reshuffle all the Fate cards and restart the timer count with a full Fate deck.</p>
 </details>
 <br>